Saturday, August 28, 2010

 The rain is becoming an increasing problem, especially as the wet season has officially begun.
 It rained heavily last night for about three hours and my tent was flooded, I may as well have been floating around a swimming pool on my airbed.

 But then I stop and think about all the people in the tent cities.
 As I said in my previous article, their homes are made from thin wooden poles and plastic sheets.
 When the rains hit, these homes turned in leaking mud pools.
 This morning after the rain we heard that the tent crew wouldn’t be going out today because it was impossible to reach the tent city.
 What sort of conditions must those people be enduring?
 And it will only get worse as the wet season is just beginning.
-Torrential rains will come and because of them the risk of disease will increase one hundred fold.
+Torrential rains will come and because of this the risk of disease will increase one hundred fold.
 The after shocks from the earthquake may have subsided, but the on-going risks of sickness and death could be disastrous.

 Today I will go into Port-au-Prince again, to some of the hardest hit areas.
 People here have noted that the atmosphere in the city is even more aggressive than normal.
 It is understandable that the accumulation of tension from the past weeks would cause this outcome.
 Haiti has a population of 10,000,000 and of those people, 70% were unemployed before the earthquake, that percentage will be much higher now.